TeamPete/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 |------------|------|
 | Meatlovers | 9 |
 | Vegetarian | 3 |

+Meatlovers was delivered 9 times, and vegetarian was delivered 3 times.

 ### 5. How many Vegetarian and Meatlovers were ordered by each customer?
 **Answer:**